stardust-ui/open-ui/README.md

 ## Supporters

 We're gathering support from teams and companies who believe in open source and who have a vision for the future of UI's.
-You can support Stardust UI by implementing the standards and utilities or by contributing.
+You can support Open UI by implementing the standards and utilities or by contributing.

 ### [:point_right: <kbd>JOIN NOW</kbd>][1]